 History Taking

-Your appointment starts off with a detailed history of your hearing and ear health.
-Your hearing history is extremely important as no two people experience sounds the same way.
+Your hearing test appointment begins with a detailed history of your hearing and ear health.
+Your hearing history is extremely important, as no two people experience sounds the same way.
 Your personal sound preference is expertly matched with the test results to ensure the best outcomes for your hearing.

 The Hearing Test

-Our hearing tests are conducted in our custom built Test Room.
-The test room is designed to minimize interfering outside noises to ensure your results are accurate.
-Your Audiologist will play a series of beeps and tones to you through headphones.
-We are looking for the softest sounds you can hear.
+Our hearing tests are conducted in our custom-built Test Room: Maunam™.
+The hearing test room is designed to minimise interfering outside noises to ensure your results are accurate.
+Your audiologist will play a series of beeps and tones to you through headphones.
+We are looking for the softest sounds you can hear during your hearing test.
 We will also carry out word tests to give us a complete picture of your hearing.

 Our difference

 Not all hearing tests are the same.
 Many large chains now offer basic screening tests in an office environment as an alternative.
-These tests are often not conducted by qualified personnel.
-Of concern is that these screening results are then used as basis for hearing aid recommendations.
+These hearing tests are often not conducted by qualified personnel.
+Most concerning is that these screening results are then used as the basis for hearing aid recommendations.

 Ability Hearing believes in setting up a good foundation for hearing aid success.
-This is why we have invested in custom building our Test Rooms for the most accurate results to base our recommendations.
-Our clients can be confident of solid, reassuring professional advice.
+This is why we have invested in custom-building our hearing test rooms for the most accurate results on which to base our recommendations.
+Our clients can be confident in solid, reassuring professional advice.

 Eligible Pensioners & DVA patients can access free hearing tests and hearing aids under the Commonwealth Hearing Service Program.
 Read more